 Difference Between Asset Purchase vs Stock Purchase

-When an investor is looking to buy any business or an owner is looking to sell a business, there are primarily two ways of doing it; the transaction can be done as purchase and sale of the company’s stock or purchase and sale of the company’s asset.
+When an investor is looking to buy any business or an owner is looking to sell a business, there are two ways of doing it; the transaction can be done as a purchase and sale of the company’s stock or a purchase and sale of the company’s asset.

-A buyer of the assets or stock, also known as Acquirer and the seller of these assets and stock, also known as Target, may have their own reason for preferring the type.
+A buyer of the assets or stock, also known as Acquirer, and the seller of these assets and stock, also known as Target, may have their reason for preferring the type.

 When an acquisition is an asset type, the transaction is valued as the total of the sale of all individual assets net of all the liabilities.
-While when a transaction is considered as a Stock transaction, the acquisition results in the transfer of ownership, and the entity still owns and holds its assets and liabilities
+When a transaction is considered a Stock transaction, the acquisition results in the transfer of ownership, and the entity still owns and holds its assets and liabilities.

 Head To Head Comparison Between Asset Purchase vs Stock Purchase (Infographics)